elegant-scipy/elegant-scipy/markdown/epilogue.markdown

 US but also has offshoots around the world, such as PyCon-AU in Australia, which has a "Science and Data" miniconference the day before the main conference.

-In all these cases, *stay for the sprints* at the end of the conference.
+Whichever conference you choose, *stay for the sprints* at the end of the conference.
 A coding sprint is an intense session of team coding, and it is a fantastic opportunity to learn the process of contributing to open source, regardless of your skill level.
 It is how one of your authors (Juan) started in their open source journey.

 ## Beyond SciPy